lambdaprime/jeval/README.md

 - Microprofiler.measureExecutionTime(Runnable r): long

   Chooses the best available on current JVM way to measure the execution time and returns it in milliseconds.

+### Xml

+Query and replace in XML files using XPath.

+- Xml.query(xml: String, xpath: String): List<String>

+  Query the xml string and return values based on xpath.

+- Xml.query(xml: Path, xpath: String): List<String>

+  Query the xml file and return values based on xpath.

+- Xml.replace(xml: String, xpath: String, value: String): String

+  Query the xml string and replace all values based on xpath.
+Returns new xml string.

+- Xml.replace(xml: Path, xpath: String, value: String)

+  Query the xml file and replace all values based on xpath.
+Replace is done inplace.

 # Examples